Prospects for observing the missing $2D$ and $1F$ charmonium states around 4 GeV: Theoretical framework

 The MGI model parameters adopted in this study are the same as those in Ref. \cite{Wang:2019mhs}, and they effectively reproduce the observed charmonium mass spectrum.
 These parameters are listed in Table \ref{Parameters}.
 The mass spectrum and spatial wave functions are determined by solving the Schrödinger equation with the MGI potential and the specified parameters.
-Here, we present numerical results for the masses, strong decay widths, and radiative decay widths of various charmonium states.
-We focus on charmonium states with orbital angular momentum $L$ up to 4 and principal quantum number $n$ up to 3, particularly on $2D$ and $1F$ states, where an unquenched model is required to account for screening effects.
+Here, we focus on $2D$ and $1F$ charmonium states, where an unquenched model is required to account for screening effects.

-The calculated charmonium mass spectrum is presented in Fig. \ref{Fig2}, including the discussed states in our work and the low-lying states from our previous calculation \cite{Wang:2019mhs}.
-We contrast our theoretical predictions from the MGI model with lattice QCD results \cite{HadronSpectrum:2012gic} and experimental values.
-This investigation specifically focuses on states below the 4.2 GeV threshold, motivated by the abundant experimental data in this energy regime.

-Our results indicate that the masses of the $2D$ states are predicted to be around 4.12–4.14 GeV, which is approximately 70 MeV smaller than the values reported in Ref. \cite{Barnes:2005pb}.
-The masses of $1D$ states, $3D$ states and $2^3D_1$ state are close to the lattice QCD results \cite{HadronSpectrum:2012gic}.
-For the $2^3 D_1$ state, the mass is 4125 MeV, which is smaller than the Particle Data Group (PDG) value of $\psi(4160)$ \cite{ParticleDataGroup:2024cfk}.
-The authors of Ref. \cite{Peng:2024blp} reevaluated the resonance parameters of $\psi(4160)$ by analyzing the invariant mass spectrum of $B^+\to K^+\mu^+\mu^-$.
-Their results indicate that the previous reported mass of $\psi(4160)$ is overestimated.
-This conclusion is further supported by analyzing $e^+e^-\to D_s\bar{D}_s^*$ and extracting the mass of $\psi(4160)$ at $4145.76\pm4.48$ MeV, which is consistent with our predicted mass for the $2^3D_1$ state.
-It is worth mentioning that our result also aligns with the lattice QCD calculation of \cite{HadronSpectrum:2012gic} (4138 MeV).
-The mass of the $2^1 D_2$ is identical to that of the $2^3 D_2$ at 4137 MeV, while the mass of the $2^3 D_3$ is 4144 MeV.

-The masses of the $1F$ states are almost degeneracy, approximately 4.07 GeV, which include 4074 MeV for $1^{1}F_{3}$, 4070 MeV for $1^{3}F_{2}$, 4075 MeV for $1^{3}F_{3}$ and 4076 MeV for $1^{3}F_{4}$, respectively.
-Our results are consistent with the estimates provided in Ref. \cite{Barnes:2005pb}, while about 40 MeV smaller than the results of lattice QCD Ref. \cite{HadronSpectrum:2012gic}.

-As shown in Fig. \ref{mass spectrum}, the predicted masses of the four $3D$ states are approximately 4.34 GeV, which are close with the results of lattice QCD \cite{HadronSpectrum:2012gic}.
-For the $2F$ states, we find masses around 4.29 GeV, which is different from those predicted by the quenched model in Ref. \cite{Barnes:2005pb}.
-For the $3F$ states, the MGI model predicts masses around 4.45 GeV, and the masses of these states are nearly degeneracy.
-For all $G$-wave states, the masses are nearly identical for states with the same $n$.
-For the $1G$ states, the masses are approximately 4.25 GeV, and the masses of the $2G$ states are approximately 4.43 GeV.
-Regarding the $3G$-wave state, their masses are all around 4.54 GeV.
-When these high-lying states are with the same $n$ and $J^{PC}$, masses of these states demonstrate almost degeneracy.